Kubalak/ATM_Simulator/README.md

 Changed wallet behaviour - it is now only accessible for deposit operations.
 In other states it is hidden.<br>
 App version is now read from <i>`VERSION`</i> file that is used as resource.<br>
 Added handling exceptions unhandled in other classes in `Main` class.<br>
-When unhandled exception is thrown user is infomed about this fact.<br>
+When unhandled exception is thrown user is informed about this fact.<br>
 For generated *.jar file use <i>run.me.bat</i> to force JVM to run in UTF-8 encoding.

 # Changelog v0.7.0